Shortcuts

 “But what if you get lost?”
 I asked.

-Jess looked troubled, “I’ll try really hard not to,” she said.
+Jess looked troubled.
+“I’ll try really hard not to,” she said.

-Then the door opened, and Jess stepped out.
+Then the door opened.
+Jess stepped out.

-And Danny after her.
+And Danny stepped out after her.

 …